Compare PATHAGORAS with . . .

 'startup' folder.
 So long as your Word program is on your local computer

-However, we fully provide for using your forms wherever they are stored.
-So whether you store your forms locally (on your computer), on your server in a small office network, VPNs or WANs or in 'the cloud, if you can get to it in Word, you can get to them faster with Pathagoras.
+However, the forms, documents and clauses you want to use for document assembly can be stored anywhere.
+Whether you keep them locally (on your computer), on your server in a small office network, VPNs or WANs or in 'the cloud (DropBox, OneDrive, SharePoint, etc.) if you can get to it in Word, you can get to them faster with Pathagoras.

 We like to think that nobody does it better.
 Our customers seem to support us in this.
 We won't repeat here what they have said, but we proudly invite you to our 'kudos' page to read what many have written about us.